 Congratulations!
 You have made it to the end of your first year of They Ask, You Answer!
 Take stock of the tremendous work that you and your teammates put in to make this initiative come to life.
 If you’ve been following the publication guidelines stated above, you’ve published over a hundred articles — and nearly as many videos.

-This content should be helping your sales team close deals faster, and helping your website attract organic traffic through search engines.
+This content should be helping your sales team close deals faster and help your website attract organic traffic through search engines.
 Maybe your content has gained traction on social media as well.

 Hurrah!
 You deserve a pat on the back and a round of applause!